 If I don't apply this cycle, will I have an opportunity to apply again?

-How much is budgeted to finance these projects in 2023?
+How much is budgeted to allocate to grant applications?

 How can I learn more about how I can protect my home from wildfire?